 (literally, I spare them)

 Cjapâse means to get angry.
-The se ending is a contraction of si + la.
-(You might understand cjapâse as literally meaning to take it to oneself.)
+The se ending is a contraction of si + le.
+You might understand cjapâse as literally meaning to take it (anger) upon oneself.

 che nol stedi a cjapâse il gno Signôr